A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Sensitivity analysis to hyper-parameters

 The neural network method has one main hyper-parameter, the width of the hidden layer.
 Other typical neural network hyper-parameters as number of layers or activation function do not apply in this case, since the closed-form of the time-t expectation has been defined only for single-layer, ReLu networks.
 Unlike the polynomial LDR basis, we do not explore the impact of the starting point, since a random starting point already performs very well.

 In the main results in Section~\ref{sec:insurance}, we use the same layer width in all cases, $p=100$.
 This value is the results of a sensitivity test done for different values (10, 50, 100, 200) after which we chose the best results overall cases.
 This sensitivity test is similar to cross validation but is performed on entirely out-of-sample data, rather than partitioning the existing training data.
 This has the advantage of keeping the full size of the sample for each regression instead of having to reduce it to allow a percentage to be used as validation set.
 While cross validation is more frequently used when the total sample budget is fixed, sensitivity analysis is more adequate when one has the ability to generate as many out-of-sample sets as needed.
-In a different practical setting as the one in this paper, it might be more appropriate to use cross validation for the selection of hyperparameters.
+In a different practical setting as the one in this paper, it might be more appropriate to use cross validation for the selection of hyper-parameters.

-Using a single choice of layer width in all cases has the advantage of showing good overall results (for different maturities and training sample size) but the disadvantage of being neither optimized for each single case (meaning that the results could have been better when looking at each cell of the table) nor comparable to the polynomial method in terms of functional complexity, that is, the number of parameters that describe the function $f^\star$.
+Using a single choice of layer width in all cases has the advantage of showing good overall results (for different maturities and training sample size) but the disadvantage of being neither optimized for each single case (meaning that the results could have been better when looking at each cell of the table) nor comparable to the polynomial method in terms of functional complexity, that is, the number of parameters that describe the feature map $\phi_\theta$.

 The selection could have been done in different ways, and in this section we show some alternatives and their effects on the results shown in Section~\ref{sec:insurance}.
-The results are summarized in Tables~\ref{tab:varann_es_layer_width} and \ref{tab:varann_l1_layer_width}.
+The results are summarized in Tables~\ref{tab:varann_es_layer_width} and \ref{tab:varann_l1_layer_width}, which correspond to Tables~\ref{tab:varann_mae_es_all_methods} and \ref{tab:varann_l1_error_all_methods}.
 We show that some of the alternatives perform even better than our choice for the main results, implying the potential for improvement in the neural network basis, which is already the best performing basis in our comparisons.